EvanMarie/remix-vite-tailwind-minimal-template/README.md

 - **ExpandableImage**: A component that displays an image in a small container with an expand icon.
 When clicked, the image opens in a larger modal view.
 - **Toast**: A small, temporary notification used for feedback.
 - **Tooltip**: Provides additional context or instructions when hovering over an element.
+- **Form**: A reusable form component with built-in validation and error handling.
+- **Card**: A versatile container for displaying content in a structured manner.
+- **Navbar**: A customizable navigation component for your application.

 For a complete list of components, explore the **`buildingBlockComponents`** directory.